 Early studies concluded it was the heart itself that became fatigued, which resulted in too little blood being supplied to the skeletal muscles and brain.
 Running all out at our fastest pace for several minutes could make us all support this theory, but the heart does not fatigue.
-This realization led to the idea of a governor that terminates exercise before maximal blood flow to the heart is achieved and the heart is damaged.
-The supporting data suggested that a governor somewhere within the body terminates exercise before the heart and skeletal muscles are forced to contract anaerobically (without oxygen).
+This realization led to the idea of a ‘governor’ that terminates exercise before maximal blood flow to the heart is achieved rendering the heart damaged.
+The supporting data suggested that a governor somewhere within the body does terminate exercise before the heart and skeletal muscles are forced to contract anaerobically (without oxygen).
 These notions persisted and evolved for a long time.

 The central governor theory has ultimately come under attack with compelling arguments.
 One scientist observed that with the exception of combat activity, sport is perhaps the brain’s biggest challenge, requiring more cognitive skills than is often appreciated.